 At present, METIS is based around a collaboration between the Universities of Aberdeen and Birkbeck University of London.

 Tag Archives: proftcox

-I am Tom Cox: I am an organizational psychologist of some experience broadly specialising in occupational health issues relating to work, health and the sustainability of working life.
-I was awarded the CBE in 2000 for my contribution to occupational … Continue reading →
+I am Tom Cox: I am both an organizational and a health psychologist of some experience broadly specialising in occupational and public health issues relating to the sustainability and the quality of working life.
+I was awarded the CBE in … Continue reading →